 - 433 bird species, including some of the rarest bird species in the world.

 Its rodents include gray squirrels, fox squirrels, chipmunks, and southern flying squirrels.
 Alabama’s predators include the bobcat, coyote, red fox, and gray fox.
-Its coastal waters are home to strange fish like the Clymene dolphin (Stenella clymene) and common marine mammals like the killer whale and California sea lion.
+Its coastal waters are home to sharks, strange fish like the Clymene dolphin (Stenella clymene) and common marine mammals like the killer whale and California sea lion.

 Bat species include the Mexican free-tailed bat, eastern red bat, and evening bat.